15 Top PPC Tips For Black Friday Success

 Data is value, and it is always worth understanding previous years’ performance to help prepare you for this coming year.
-Yes, this year has been an extraordinary year but data from last year, accompanied with data of how you have performed throughout the pandemic, should provide a good baseline for your Black Friday plan.
+Yes, the last couple of years have been extraordinary but data from 2019, accompanied with data of how you have performed throughout the pandemic, should provide a good baseline for your Black Friday plan.
 What performed well?
 What didn’t?
 What did you learn from last year’s performance?
 Did any types of ads perform better than others?
 What bidding strategies did you deploy – and what worked best?
 How was spend managed?
 Did you spend aggressively early on in the day/weekend?
 At what point did you achieve peak conversions?

 2. Pre-plan your budget pacing for the month.

 Bidding and budgets go hand-in-hand.
 The Black Friday period will see such a considerable hike in spend that it is integral you are on top of budget pacing for the entire month.
 The key period to be aware of here is the period after Black Friday, especially if you are on automated bidding.
 The last thing you want is to continue on the spend trajectory after the event, when the conversions have dropped, and the offers have gone.

 3. Ensure you know the promotions you will be running, and when.